 Maps and timetables provided with rail passes are by no means comprehensive.
 Go to the Deutsche Bahn website to check trains and precise connections.

-As an overall guide the European Rail Timetable, (formerly published by Thomas Cook, now independently) is updated monthly with latest news and alerts and covering all but a minority of local rail services.
+As an overall guide, the European Rail Timetable is updated monthly with latest news and alerts and covering all but a minority of local rail services.
 It is worth the expense for any Europe traveller and includes handy pages on ferry links and other details.
-The monthly print editions of the guide (£15.99) can be ordered in advance for overseas delivery at www.europeanrailtimetable.eu.
-As of the May 2016 edition monthly digital versions are available at £11.99 for smartphone, tablet or e-readers.
-Annual subscriptions are also available.
+The monthly print editions of the guide (£16.99) can be ordered in advance for overseas delivery at www.europeanrailtimetable.eu.
+Monthly digital versions are available at £11.99 (slightly outdated editions £3.00) for smartphone, tablet or e-readers, along with annual subscriptions (£90-150).

 MG Ball's European Railway Atlas is a detailed publication for travellers and rail enthusiasts, including more than 120 maps of all main and regional European lines and many heritage railways plus station listings.
-The atlas, in A4 format, is available from www.europeanrailwayatlas.com or www.europeanrailtimetable.eu at £29.95.
+The atlas, in A4 format, is available from www.europeanrailwayatlas.com or www.europeanrailtimetable.eu at £19.95.
+The European Railway Atlas Germany, extracted from the main guide, covers the country in more than 40 maps and is available in print at £13.95 (with free PDF download to your device) at www.europeanrailwayatlas.com.

 Detailed maps of German rail lines, including regional and S-Bahn links, can be downloaded state by state as PDFs at the DB website – go to www.bahn.de or type ‘DB Streckenkarte’ into a search engine and download – a zoom will be necessary.